 So how does ADHD manifest itself in the person affected?
 ADHD is characterised by symptoms of hyperactivity, lack of concentration and impulsiveness.
 Estimates for school aged children can vary from 5 to 10 per cent.
 Most importantly for the workplace, it is thought that as many as two thirds of these children with ADHD symptoms will carry on showing signs of this condition right through their working lives.
 People with ADHD may well have issues controlling their emotions and therefore often experience social isolation as they graduate into adulthood.

 Many with ADHD learn how to mask their symptoms or manage the severity of their condition.
 They are either fortunate enough find their professional niche or they respond well to pharmacological interventions.
+Of course, there are natural alternatives that can help manage the symptoms of the condition.
 For them, the workplace is not so much of an issue.
 For others this is not the case.

 Adults with ADHD will often present with a patchy career history as they experience both social and performance issues.
 The main areas of difficulty will be found in staying organised and focused over long periods of time, or managing numerous projects at the same time or conversely getting bored with a single project.